 - Teaching strategies and development of teaching materials

-This is a 60-hour course that satisfies the coursework requirement at the Associate Level (Option A) of certification with the Academy of Orton-Gillingham Practitioners and Educators.
+This is a 60-hour course that satisfies the coursework requirement at the Associate Level (Option A) of certification with the Orton-Gillingham Academy (OGA).

 *This course can be customized to meet the needs of your organization.
-Please contact Brooke Kamke at [email protected].
+Please contact us at [email protected].